-Reiko Tate - Director of Outreach and Communications
+Reiko Renee Tate - Outreach and Communications Director

 Erin Price-Schabert - Development Manager

 Erin serves as Smith Center's Development Manager and has a solid background in Direct Marketing fundraising for nonprofit organizations.
 During her years as a fundraising consultant she did work for a variety of causes from women’s organizations and animal welfare groups, to health and environmental nonprofits.
 Receiving numerous awards for her work over the years, she was most recently honored as the 2011 Rising Star by the Direct Marketing Association of Washington.
 After Erin’s diagnosis and treatment for breast cancer in 2011, she decided to devote her time toward cancer support organizations and found her place at Smith Center for Healing and the Arts.
 She graduated from the University of Mary Washington in Fredericksburg, VA, and holds a B.S. in business administration.
 Outside of work, Erin continues to enjoy creative outlets: dance, cooking, painting and pottery.
 She can also be found volunteering for various breast cancer organizations in the Washington, DC area.